 Development of the Playset

-The early playground equipment was sturdy but steel was not necessarily the best material to help prevent injuries.
+The early playground equipment was sturdy, but steel was not necessarily the best material to help prevent injuries.
 It was not until the late 1970’s/early 1980’s that companies began to experiment with making playground equipment from softer materials, such as wood and plastic.
-(If you are interested in learning more about playground safety, read our blog post titled Playground Safety Tips.)
+(If you are interested in learning more about playground safety, read our article on Playground Safety Tips.)

 What’s in a Name?

-We prefer the term “playset”, as it invokes imagery of imaginative children playing outside in the fresh air, enjoying hours of fun and creating cherished memories of their childhood.
-A playset provides much more than just physical enjoyment; it encourages creativity, spurs imagination, and helps develop problem solving and interpersonal skills.
+We prefer the term “playset,” as it invokes imagery of imaginative children playing outside in the fresh air, enjoying hours of fun and creating cherished memories of their childhood.
+A playset provides much more than just physical enjoyment; it encourages creativity, spurs imagination, and helps develop problem solving and social skills.